TruVortex/DMOJ-Solutions/README.md

 # *STILL UPLOADING SOLUTIONS*
 ## DISCLAIMER
 I'm not that good at programming and these solutions are definately not optimal.
-Also, I am aware that my naming scheme wouldn't work for an actual file. :shrug:
+Also, I'm aware that my naming scheme wouldn't work for an actual file. :shrug:

 ### Language
 These solutions are in Java 8.